CaptainCodeman/datastore-mapper/readme.md

-Of course the work can often be divided into smaller pieces so it's very likely that increasing the number of shards so that requests are run on multiple instances will result in much higher performance / faster throughput.
+Of course the work can often be divided into smaller pieces so it's very likely that increasing the number of shards so that requests are run on multiple instances will result in even greater performance and faster throughput.

 ## Implementation
 I originally started with the idea of strictly following the existing implementations